richard-weinhold/pomato/README.md

     from pomato import POMATO

-Pomato functions from a *working directory*, ideally the project folder including the virtual environment, and creates additional folders for results, temporary data and logs.
-The way we use pomato is illustrated by the *examples* folder, cloning its contents into the *working directory* allows to run the included examples.
+Pomato functions from a *working directory*, ideally the project folder includes the virtual environment, and creates additional folders for results, temporary data and logs.
+The way we use pomato is illustrated by the *examples* folder, cloning its contents as a *working directory* allows to run the included examples.

 Note: To install pomato in its current state, julia and gurobi must be available on the PATH within the venv/project.
 See [Gurobi.jl](https://github.com/JuliaOpt/Gurobi.jl) for notes on the installation.

 Examples
 --------
 This release includes two examples in the *examples* folder.
-Including the contents of this folder into the pomato working directory will allow their execution:
+Including the contents of this folder into a pomato working directory will allow their execution:

   - The IEEE 118 bus network, which contains a singular timestep.
 The data is available under open license at [https://power-grid-lib.github.io/](https://power-grid-lib.github.io/) and rehosted in this repository.